ossimantylahti/documentation-user/accounting/localizations/mexico.rst

 .. image:: media/mexico29.png
    :align: center

-- Check the "Allow cancelling entries" field
+- Check the "Allow cancelling entries" field.
+Note that you need to have Developer mode enabled to see this field.

 .. image:: media/mexico29.png
    :align: center